curl/everything-curl/cmdline/variables.md

     --expand-data “content={{value:trim:b64}}”

-## Examples

 Example: get the contents of a file called `$HOME/.secret` into a variable called `fix`.
 Make sure that the content is trimmed and percent-encoded sent as POST data:

     curl \
         --variable %HOME=/home/default \